Borscht Belt: Comedic legacy

 The tradition of Borscht Belt entertainment started in the early 20th century with the Paradise Garden Theatre constructed in Hunter, New York by Yiddish theater star Boris Thomashefsky.
 A cradle of American Jewish comedy since the 1920s, the Borscht Belt entertainment circuit has helped launch the careers of many famous comedians and acted as a launchpad for those just starting out.

-Borscht Belt humor refers to the rapid-fire, often self-deprecating style common to many of these performers and writers.
+Many of these performers and writers had a rapid-fire, often self-deprecating style.
 Typical themes include: